apomorovv/vanguard-multi-asset-portfolio/README.md

 - **Asset universe:** every asset the solver may consider.
 - **Weight:** the fraction of capital assigned to an asset.
 - **Support:** the set of assets with positive weight.
+- **Allocation:** the continuous percentage assigned to each selected asset.
 - **Cardinality:** the number of selected assets; exact-\(K\) means exactly
   \(K\) holdings.
 - **Continuous guide:** the portfolio solved without the exact-cardinality and